-(9) e(z)/a(z) ø könyv (10) a(z) szerzetes-nek ø könyv-e
+- (9) e(z)/a(z) ø könyv this/that book 'this/that book'

+- (10) a(z) szerzetes-nek ø könyv-e

-this/that book the monk-DAT book-POSS
+the monk-DAT book-POSS

-'this/that b ook κ' 'the book of the mor nk'
+'the book of the monk'

 As a result of my earlier investigations, it may be concluded that the marking of pragmatic definiteness on a syntactic level is already obligatory at the time of the first codices, but the definite article only appears in the cases where the referential identification is not encoded otherwise.
-Therefore, among other contexts, it is absent with nouns modified by a demonstrative, which encodes directly accessible reference, and in possessive constructions, in which the referent of the possessed noun is existentially presupposed and is identified through its relation to the referent of the possessor.6 To put it differently, the presence of a
+Therefore, among other contexts, it is absent with nouns modified by a demonstrative, which encodes directly accessible reference, and in possessive constructions, in which the referent of the possessed noun is existentially presupposed and is identified through its relation to the referent of the possessor.5 To put it differently, the presence of a demonstrative (9) or a possessor expression (10) can imply the definiteness of the noun phrase as a whole, and the use of the article is not yet required.